Eburonia/i-remember/README.md

 5. As a first-time visitor of the website, I want to create my own flashcard sets, so I can study whatever I want.
    * A special 'Editor' page has been implemented on the website.
 Here you can create a new flashcard set, import and adjust an existing flashcard set, and download your created/adjusted flashcard sets.
-You can give a description to your flashcard sets, and give a description to the front side and back side of your flashcards.
+You can give a description to your flashcard sets, and give a description to the front-side and back-side of your flashcards.
    * On the 'Practice' page you can import your created flashcard sets by clicking the 'Browse' and 'Load Deck' buttons.